Cherry criticizes media coverage of protests | KitchenerPost.ca

-Hockey commentator Don Cherry believes media coverage of athletes kneeling during the playing of national anthems has been hypocritical.
+Hockey commentator Don Cherry says media coverage of athletes kneeling during the playing of national anthems has been hypocritical.

-Cherry pointed out in his statement that former Denver Broncos quarterback Tim Tebow, a devout Christian, was mocked by the media for taking a knee to pray after scoring a touchdown in his breakout rookie season in 2010.
+Cherry pointed that former Denver Broncos quarterback Tim Tebow, a devout Christian, was mocked by the media for taking a knee to pray after scoring a touchdown in his breakout rookie season in 2010.

 "The late night leftie talk shows made fun of Tim, to the cartoonists in the paper he was a joke and they made fun of him.
-It was brutal," said Cherry in the 131-word document.
+It was brutal," Cherry said in the 131-word statement.
 "Yet the NFL players go on their knees to make a point and they are heroes."

 Former San Francisco 49ers quarterback Colin Kaepernick began the kneeling phenomenon in 2016, refusing to stand during the anthem in the NFL's pre-season.
 It has since become common across the league and has spread to Major League Baseball and the Canadian Football League.
 National Hockey League players Wayne Simmonds and Joel Ward have both entertained the idea of kneeling during the anthems during that sport's pre-season.